abarisyerlikaya/Small-World-Phenomenon/README.md

 ### What is Kevin Bacon Number
-* The Bacon number of an actor or actress is the number of degrees of separation (see Six degrees of separation) they have from actor Kevin Bacon, as defined by the game known as Six Degrees of Kevin Bacon.
+* The Bacon number of an actor or actress is the number of degrees of separation they have from actor Kevin Bacon, as defined by the game known as Six Degrees of Kevin Bacon.
 * For example, Kevin Bacon's Bacon number is 0.
 If an actor works in a movie with Kevin Bacon, the actor's Bacon number is 1.
 If an actor works with an actor who worked with Kevin Bacon in a movie, the first actor's Bacon number is 2, and so forth.

 <img src="images/2.png" width="500"/>